Complete a 3 Question Survey and Earn a re:Post Badge

 Resolution

-Use the Systems Manager automation runbook to identify common issues
+Use the automation runbook to identify common issues

-Use the AWSSupport-TroubleshootEKSWorkerNode runbook to find common issues that prevent worker nodes from joining your cluster.
+Use the AWSSupport-TroubleshootEKSWorkerNode runbook to find common issues.

-Important: For the automation to work, your worker nodes must have permission to access Systems Manager and have Systems Manager running.
-To grant permission, attach the AmazonSSMManagedInstanceCore AWS managed policy to the IAM role that corresponds to your EC2 instance profile.
-This is the default configuration for EKS managed node groups that are created through eksctl.
+Important: For the automation to work, your worker nodes must have permission to access AWS Systems Manager and have Systems Manager running.
+To grant permission, attach the AmazonSSMManagedInstanceCore AWS managed policy to the AWS Identity and Access Management (IAM) role that corresponds to your Amazon Elastic Compute Cloud (EC2) instance profile.
+This is the default configuration for Amazon EKS managed node groups that're created through eksctl.

 - Open the runbook.